Anuttacon/speech_drame/README.md

 For questions and support:
 - Create an issue in the repository
-- Contact the development team
+- Contact the development team (jiatong.shi@anuttacon.com or cong.zhou@anuttacon.com)
 - Check the documentation in each module's README

 ---